-It should be highlighted that in the process of defining convergent path-integral in standard flat spacetime QFTs when one Wick rotates from real to imaginary time, one is eventually allowing to consider field theories on complex spacetime geometries in the path-integral.
+It should be highlighted that in the process of defining convergent path integral in standard flat spacetime QFTs when one Wick rotates from real to imaginary time, one is eventually allowing for the consideration of field theories on complex spacetime geometries in the path integral.
 It is natural to ask what are then the allowed possible complex geometries on which QFTs can be meaningfully defined?
-Kontsevich and Segal (KS) \cite{Kontsevich:2021dmb} have recently argued that physically meaningful QFTs should be limit of theories that are well-defined on a class of fixed ``allowable'' complex geometries.
-Inspiration for this comes from the observation that QFTs complexified in this manner satisfy the usual causality axiom: commutation of space-like separated operators in the correlation function.
-For real free closed $p$-form field $F_{(p)} = {\rm d} A_{(p-1)}$ (for all $p \in \{, \cdots, D\}$, where $D$ is dimension of spacetime), KS criteria defined the domain of all ``allowable'' complex metrics as those satisfying \cite{Kontsevich:2021dmb, Witten:2021nzp, Lehners:2021mah} \beq \left( \sqrt{g} g^{\mu_1 \nu_1} \cdots g^{\mu_p\nu_p} F_{\mu_1 \cdots \mu_p} F_{\nu_1 \cdots \nu_p} \right) >0 \, . \eeq This is a strong constraint, which means that in the gravitational path-integral where metric-field can be complex, one should sum over only those complex geometries, which, besides respecting the boundary conditions, also respects the ``allowability'' criterion stated in eq. (\ref{eq:KScri}).
+Kontsevich and Segal (KS) \cite{Kontsevich:2021dmb} have recently argued that physically meaningful QFTs should be the limit of theories that are well defined on a class of fixed ``allowable'' complex geometries.
+Inspiration for this comes from the observation that QFTs complexified in this manner satisfy the usual causality axiom: commutation of spacelike separated operators in the correlation function.
+For the real free closed $p$-form field $F_{(p)} = {\rm d} A_{(p-1)}$ (for all $p \in \{, \cdots, D\}$, where $D$ is dimension of spacetime), KS criteria defined the domain of all ``allowable'' complex metrics as those satisfying \cite{Kontsevich:2021dmb, Witten:2021nzp, Lehners:2021mah} \beq \left( \sqrt{g} g^{\mu_1 \nu_1} \cdots g^{\mu_p\nu_p} F_{\mu_1 \cdots \mu_p} F_{\nu_1 \cdots \nu_p} \right) >0 \, . \eeq This is a strong constraint, which means that in the gravitational path integral where the metric field can be complex, one should sum over only those complex geometries, which, besides respecting the boundary conditions, also respect the ``allowability'' criterion stated in Eq. (\ref{eq:KScri}).